Clara Whitehill Hunt: Early life and career

 Among many accomplishments, Clara presented the very first of the American Library Association Newbery Awards in 1922.
 She also was chairmen for the very first Newbery Committee, 1921-1922.
-Clara presented this award to Hendrik Willem van Loon for his work, The Story of Mankind.
+She presented this award to Hendrik Willem van Loon for his work, The Story of Mankind.
 This yearly award began as a plan to honor the most distinguished children's author of the previous calendar year with a bronze medal for their achievement.
 Originally named the John Newbery Medal, it was named after an old London book seller who has been credited as one of the first to give special attention to children's collections.